openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

 Deployment impact
 -----------------

-* This feature requires to use VLAN segmentation and dedicated SR-IOV capable network interface for Private network.
+* Fuel supports configuration of SR-IOV in OpenStack services only when VLAN segmentation is in use and Private network is assigned to SR-IOV capable network interface.
+Handling SR-IOV enabled interfaces which are not in use for Private networks is up to cloud operators or plugin developers.

 * VM Live Migration with SR-IOV attached instances is not supported.